uminskib/Car_price_prediction/README.md

 Rest of required packages in requirements.txt file

 ## Setup
-To run the project download the entire repository and unzip it.
-Then install all required packages listed in requirements.txt and run the file Car_price_notebook.ipynb
+To run the project: 1.
+Download the entire repository and unzip it.
+2. Install the required packages included in the requirements.txt file:
+     * Launch command-line interface or Anaconda Prompt.
+     * If you have one, set up a custom virtual environment for the program in which the project will run.
+     * Set the destination path to the folder with the project: "cd <destination path to project>"
+     * Type "pip install -r requirements.txt".
+3. Start Jupyter Notebook or LupyterLab and select the file Car_price_notebook.ipynb
+4. Run all cells

+Application developed and tested in Jupyter Notebook.